Michelle-Dimo/GetExchanged_DIS/README.md

 ### Details
 /api/map-data → Maps the universities worldwide
 /search → search bar to navigate the website
+/api/live-search → View the searching results
 /reports → View and create reports
 /reports/university → Read the reports of each university /agreements → View agreements
 /agreements_text → Read the agreements for each university
+/apply/<int:agreement_id → applying to a university via the agreement

 ---